 A favorite Michigan road trip for motorcyclists is the Michigan State Highway M-25.
-It’s a 147-mile scenic two-lane trunk line running from Port Huron to Bay City Michigan.
+It’s a 147-mile scenic two-lane trunk line running from Port Huron to Bay City, Michigan.
 Bikers like the drive as it offers many places to turn off for a rest, find a biker friendly place to eat, or take a bit of shelter during a storm.
+With restrictions expected to continue through the summer of 2021, making a road trip is considered a safe way to travel as long as you stay socially distant from other folks.

 In this post, we cover two aspects for a great road trip along M-25.
 The first section covers all the roadside parks and scenic turnouts that surround the Thumb.
 The second part reviews a list of our favorite places to stop and check out along the way.
 Happy motoring.